zhouyan/vSMC/doc/main.md

 ~~~sh
 make docs
 ~~~
-The documentation can also be found [here][vSMCDoc].
+The documentation can also be found [here][vSMCDocumentation].
 A [tutorial][vSMCTutorial] is also available.
 However, it describes an earlier version of the library.
 There are a few incompatibilities with the current version.
 It is still highly relevant.
 Users shall use the Doxygen generated documentations when things do not work exactly the same way as in the tutorial.

 # Examples